percona/portal-doc/docs/rel-notes/august-2022.md

     Deleted organizations and their data cannot be restored, so be careful when performing this action.

 ## Enhanced tickets view and pagination
 We have made it easier to navigate long lists of tickets open for your organization.
 The **List of tickets open by Customer** section on the **Dashboard** page now includes pagination and the table is now sortable.

 ## Optimized account activation
 Users invited to join an organization now receive all the relevant invite information in a single email.
 Previously, we would send an email for activating a Percona account and a separate one with information about the sender.

-## Resend invitation links
+## Resend invitation emails
-Invitation links to join an organization in Percona Platform expire after 7 days.
-Administrator users can now resend pending invitations to ensure that users who don't accept an invitation before the invitation link expires can still join the organization at a later time.
+Administrators can now resend invitations to join their organization.
+The new option is available under **Organization > Members** tab and is useful for resending  invitation that expired after seven days, or for reminding users about their pending invitation.

 ## Subscribe for updates straight from Percona Platform
 We want you to know more about all of the work we do for you and share some important news from time to time.
 If you have registered for a Percona Platform account via Google or GitHub, you can opt-in for communications about Percona Platform and Services via the **Welcome to Percona Portal** message that now pops-up the home page.